MyroG/Portable-Panel/README.md

 If the panel goes bellow the \"MinScale\", it will automatically close.

 #### Max Distance Before Closing The Panel (meters)
-If the player walks away from the panel, you can automatically close it by setting a value bellow.
+The panel will automatically close if the player walks away from it, the distance can be configured there.

-### Desktop specific settings
+### Desktop specific settings :

 #### Panel Scale On Desktop
 Scale of the panel for Desktop users.

 ## Events
-There are two events that can be overriden : `OnPanelOpen()` and `OnPanelOpen()`, so if you want to execute special actions when the menu opens or closes, you can create a class that inherits from `PortablePanel` and override those events.
+There are two events that can be overriden : `OnPanelOpen()` and `OnPanelOpen()`, so if you want to execute special actions when the menu gets opened or closed, you can create a class that inherits from `PortablePanel` and override those events.

 ## Public methods
 A few public methods can be called from an external script :

-`ForceClosePanel()` closes the panel even if it is currently getting hold.
+`ForceClosePanel()` closes the panel even if it is currently getting hold or scaled.

 `ForceOpenPanel()` opens the panel:
 - On Desktop, the panel will be shown on the screen and can be closed again with the "Tab" key.